m-zaguette/SmartCampus_Sensor/README.md

 Here is possible to see server name, user, password and database name which requisicao.php will access to save the informations.

-The database Sensor were created and develop with the SQL Query:
+The database Sensor were created and developed with the SQL Query:

     CREATE TABLE Sensor(
     id INT(6) UNSIGNED AUTO_INCREMENT PRIMARY KEY,